esamattis/redux-hooks/README.md

 Github: https://github.com/epeli/typescript-redux-todoapp/tree/hooks

-## 🤔 Why Yet Another Redux Hooks implementation?
+## 🤔 Why yet another Redux Hooks implementation?

-All the others I checked had the zombie child bug.
+All the others I checked had the zombie child bug or had poor performance.

 This also an experiment for the future of the react-redux: